-Chittenango is a somewhat small village located in the state of New York.
-With a population of 4,850 people and two constituent neighborhoods, Chittenango is the 318th largest community in New York.
+Chittenango is a very small village located in the state of New York.
+With a population of 4,896 people and two constituent neighborhoods, Chittenango is the 329th largest community in New York.

-Unlike some villages, Chittenango isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chittenango are a mix of both white- and blue-collar jobs.
-Overall, Chittenango is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Chittenango who work in office and administrative support (14.12%), sales jobs (13.30%), and teaching (10.02%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Chittenango is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Chittenango is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Chittenango who work in sales jobs (13.10%), teaching (11.25%), and office and administrative support (11.02%).

 Also of interest is that Chittenango has more people living here who work in computers and math than 95% of the places in the US.

-Chittenango is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Chittenango does not have a public transit system used by locals to get to and from work.

-The per capita income in Chittenango in 2018 was $32,511, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $130,044 for a family of four.
+The per capita income in Chittenango in 2018 was $28,936, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $115,744 for a family of four.
 However, Chittenango contains both very wealthy and poor people as well.

 The people who call Chittenango home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chittenango residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chittenango include Irish, German, Italian, English, and Polish.